newzealandpaul/dotvim/README.markdown

 NOTE: This is my personal Vim config.
 If you are not using Mac OS X and zsh you might run into problems.
+For a more general vim config I recomend [https://github.com/astrails/dotvim](https://github.com/astrails/dotvim)](https://github.com/astrails/dotvim).

 #### General configuration